Top 7 Best Leads To Stop Dog Pulling

 Weakness

-• Less padding than some options
+• Less padding than mesh types

 6. PetSafe Gentle Leader Headcollar Padded Adjustable